yiruyang2025/yiruyang2025.github.io/_posts/2025-08-02-How to build a School letting Kids and Adults better learn from the Real World - 25.md

 ```
 When building sth. new, perhaps the first rule is to be brutally honest to themselves,
 build some truly (*to some extent) helpful things

+Also, in many cases, the creativity may come from a free enough social environment
 ```

 <br><br><br><br><br><br><br><br>